Lorn

 Lorn has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified six projects that could impact the local area, with key initiatives including the Maitland Mental Health Rehabilitation Project, Maitland Regional Sports Complex Redevelopment, Maitland Local Housing Strategy 2041, and New Maitland Hospital.
-The following list details those projects likely to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified six projects likely impacting the area.
+Key projects include: Maitland Mental Health Rehabilitation Project, Maitland Regional Sports Complex Redevelopment, Maitland Local Housing Strategy 2041, and New Maitland Hospital.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.